Calathea Pattern Fading — Why the Markings Lose Contrast

 Prevention

-- Provide bright indirect light year-round — Calathea needs more light than most people think
+- Provide bright indirect light year-round — Calathea needs more light than most people think, closer to a bright office desk than a dim reading corner

 - Never place in direct sunlight